cybe44oot/port-scanner/README.md

 what shall we do first ?

-1-we should Enhance the code first for devolopers : save the template to your local machine
+# 1-we should Enhance the code first

+for devolopers : save the template to your local machine

-2-we create a wep page for the code that also take input from the user but as a GUI (if possible)
+# 2-we shall create a wep page for the code that also take input from the user but as a GUI (if possible)

-3-host the python scanner on a linux server (apache or nginx)
+# 3-host the python scanner on a linux server (apache or nginx)